mickeyftm/emergencyWithdrawer/README.md

 - Support for multiple chains

 ## Limitations
-Only farms using a masterchef contract with a `emergencyWithdraw(_pid uint256)` function are supported.
+Only farms using a masterchef contract with an `emergencyWithdraw(_pid uint256)` function are supported.

 ## Supported networks
 The following networks are supported